 Further, we go beyond compliance to develop and implement industry-leading initiatives that improve the lives of workers.
 We were the first home retailer to bring Fair Trade USA®’s factory certification program into the home sector.
-We were the founding partner with nonprofit Nest on its Ethical Handcrafted Program to bring transparency to artisanal supply chains and the first retailer to feature the Nest Ethically Handcrafted Seal on products.
+We were the founding partner with nonprofit Nest on its Ethical Handcraft Program to bring transparency to artisanal supply chains and the first retailer to feature the Nest Seal of Ethical Handcraft on products.

 Fair Trade Certified™

 When you see a product with the Fair Trade Certified™ seal, you can be sure it was made according to rigorous social, environmental and economic standards.
 Fair Trade USA® works closely on the ground with producers and certifies transactions between companies and their suppliers to ensure that the people making Fair Trade Certified™ goods work in safe conditions, protect the environment, build sustainable livelihoods, and earn additional money to empower and uplift their communities.

 One of the most important aspects of Fair Trade is its ability to help realize economic empowerment in global communities and improve workers’ quality of life through the program’s community development fund.
 Not only must Fair Trade Certified™ factories meet rigorous social and environmental criteria, but workers in those factories gain access to additional financial benefits through the premiums earned from each Fair Trade Certified™ purchase.
 Premiums received from the sale of Fair Trade Certified™ products are pooled into the program’s community development fund, and workers vote together on how to spend these funds to address pressing needs in their community such as water filtration, health clinics, access to affordable and healthy foods, and transportation.